Mastretta MXT: Pre-production version

-Three years after its first appearance on Automóvil Panamericano, the 2011 production model MXT debuted at the 2010 Paris Motor Show on September 30, 2010.
-The MXT entered production on 1 January 2011, at Mastretta's new factory in Mexico State with an expected 2011 production of 150 units.
-Around 70% (105 cars) will be exported to Europe and the United States, and 45 will remain for domestic sales.
+Three years after its first appearance on Automóvil Panamericano, the 2011 production model MXT debuted at the 2010 Paris Motor Show on 30 September 2010.
+The MXT entered production on 1 January 2011 at Mastretta's new factory in the State of Mexico, with an expected 2011 production of 150 units.
+Around 70% (105 cars) were to be exported to Europe and the United States, and 45 were to be for domestic sales.

 Production version

 The 2012 Mastretta MXT was officially introduced to the international motoring press at the Los Angeles motor show in November 2011.
 In production, it is constructed on a tube-frame monocoque chassis, using double wishbone suspension pieces front and rear, carrying coil springs and monoshocks.
 Carbon-fiber body elements and aluminum elements in the chassis contribute to a low curb weight of 930 kg.
 The engine is Ford's Duratec inline 4-cylinder, with an announced power output of 250 PS and 348 Nm of torque connected to a 5-speed manual gearbox.